Mike-Kirkpatrick/fantasy-football-analyses/README.md

-# Fantasy Football Analyses 2018
+# Fantasy Football Analyses 2011-2018

-Web scrape our NFL Fantasy Football league and analyze multiple seasons of data.

 # TO DO
-- Make gantt chart for seasons participated
 - Save final data sets
-- Scatterplot of points for and points against
-- For every plot, state which direction they want to see their name (top or bottom)

 ### Brief Introduction
-- Reading is hard so I've used as few words as possible.
-- Time Period
-- Rational for comparing last 5 years
-- Welcome ideas for things to look at in the future
-- This is the foundation for future reports - excitited to dig into our gameplay (or lack thereof)

-### Where The Hell Did These Numbers Come From?
-NFL Fantasy Football, Webscraping, python.
+We've been playing fantasy football together for a while so it's time to examine our data longitudinally.
+I used python to web-scrape all of the data from our league's history.
+If you'd like to recreate these analyses for another NFL Fantasy Football league, you could recycle my code easily.
+Now, I know that words are hard, so I've used as few as possible.
+Charts, charts and more charts.
+I consider this report as the first of many.
+I have a bunch of ideas to dig into our gameplay (or lack thereof) that I didn't have time to include this time around.
+If you have any ideas, let me know!

 ## Coaches

 ### Seasons Participated
 Every season we've had 12 coaches.
-You get a dot per season you participated.
+You get a dot for season you've participated.
 ![Alt text](./plots/seasons_participated.png?raw=true)